barahilia/blog/_posts/2014-12-13-developaralysis-treatment.markdown

 categories: computers
 ---

-Today I've read an article
+Some time ago I read an article
 [You Too May Be A Victim Of Developaralysis](http://techcrunch.com/2014/10/18/you-too-may-be-a-victim-of-developaralysis/).
 The text caused me to think about some usual and established things in a new light.
 With the evidence of beyond ten thousands likes and tweets, many others